marigold-dev/training-nft-1/README.md

 ## :scroll: Smart Contracts

 We will use two contracts for the marketplace.

-First will be the token contract.
+### The token contract.

 On Tezos FA2 is the standard for Non-fungible Token contracts.
 We will be using the [template provided by Ligo](https://packages.ligolang.org/package/@ligo/fa) to build out the Token Contract.
-The template contains the basic entry points for building a Fungible or Non-fungible token including
+The template contains the basic entrypoints for building a Fungible or Non-fungible token including:

 - Transfer
 - Balance_of
 - Update_operators

+### Marketplace unique contract

-On a second time, we will import this contract into a second one that will be the marketplace unique contract.
-This contract will bring missing feature as :
+On a second time, we will import the token contract into the marketplace unique contract.
+The latter will bring missing features as:

 - Mint
 - Buy